Fiji

 When do trip activities take place?

 The general schedules for this trip runs from Monday to Friday (unless otherwise stated that some weekend work is available) with evenings during the week and weekends free for travel, excursions and activities.
-This trip is available all year but please take note that schedule adjustments may occur on certain dates throughout the year, due to the constant evolution of the projects and circumstances beyond our control.

 How am I transported?